PokeAPI/pokeapi/templates/pages/docsv2.md

 | names           | The name of this Pokémon habitat listed in different languages  | list [Name](#resourcename) |
 | pokemon_species | A list of the Pokémon species that can be found in this habitat | list [NamedAPIResource](#namedapiresource) ([PokemonSpecies](#pokemon-species)) |

-## Pokemon Shapes
+## Pokémon Shapes
 Shapes used for sorting Pokémon in a Pokédex.

 ### GET api/v2/pokemon-shape/{id or name}